Aerospace Engineer Salary in Canada in 2026: Scope, Annual Pay, Top Cities & More

 Aerospace engineering in Canada is thriving, with a bright outlook for professionals in the field.
 With an expanding aerospace industry and increasing demand for advanced technologies, the scope for aerospace engineers is growing.
 Here are a few reasons why you should consider choosing Canada as your job destination.

-- Growing Job Market: The aerospace engineering job market in Canada is robust, and set to expand by 20% in the next decade, surpassing the average job growth rate.
+- Growing Job Market: The job market for Aeronautical Engineering in Canada is robust, and set to expand by 20% in the next decade, surpassing the average job growth rate.
 This growth is driven by technological advancements and a rising demand for aviation and space exploration.

 - Job Vacancies: Canada Job Bank is estimated to witness 14,600 new job vacancies between 2022 and 2031.
 The increasing number of positions reflects the expanding aerospace sector and the need for skilled engineers to meet industry demands.